amitxv/PC-Tuning/docs/physical-setup.md

     - See [Why Vdroop is good for overclocking and taking a look at Gigabyte's Override Vcore mode | Actually Hardcore Overclocking](https://www.youtube.com/watch?v=zqvNkh4TVw8)

-- Set a static all-core core/uncore frequency and voltage for the CPU.
-Variations in hardware clocks can introduce jitter due to the process of frequency transitions

 - Configure RAM frequency and timings manually [for a significant performance improvement](https://kingfaris.co.uk/blog/intel-ram-oc-impact).
 XMP does not tune many subtimings nor does it guarantee stability

     - See [integralfx/MemTestHelper](https://github.com/integralfx/MemTestHelper/blob/oc-guide/DDR4%20OC%20Guide.md)

     - See [KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT](https://github.com/KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT)

+- Configure static all-core frequencies and voltages for the CPU.
+Variations in hardware clocks can introduce jitter due to the process of frequency transitions

-- The previous two bullet points (core/uncore/memory) affect each other in terms of stability which means you should re-test each component after tinkering with the other
+- The previous two bullet points affect each other in terms of stability which means you should re-test each component after tinkering with the other

 - Tune and overclock your display with [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU) and test for [frame skipping](https://www.testufo.com/frameskipping)